 list<string>, or a

 ProcessBuilderExpression is invoked, each part is tested for being null or empty and ommited if so.
-Then, each part is split into multiple parts by spaces.
-So if you intent to provide a command part with a space in it and do not wish it to be split (for example, you have a file path with spaces), you have to put it into double quotes (").
-The working directory of created process could be specified in the Inspector.
+Then, each part is splitted into many parts by spaces.
+So if you would like to provide a command part with a space in it and do not wish it to be splitted (for example, you have a file path with spaces), you have to put it into double quotes (").
+Working directory of created process could be specified in inspector.

 To integrate a command with the debugger, two things are required to be specified: